cameronosmond/realYoutubeMusic/README.md

   would need to be verified by Google to be published.
 Since this project is intended for personal and portfolio use only, I have not completed this verification process.
 If you are an employer or reviewer and would like to try the app, I can add your Google account to the test users list upon request.
+- Google does not allow more than 100 test users.
 - When signing in, users may see a warning about the app being unverified, they may safely proceed.
-- Google does not allow more than 100 test users.
+There may also be a warning that the app is requesting full access to your Youtube account, however the app is actually only requesting 'youtube.readonly' access, which allows it to view data, and it cannot edit or delete anything.

 ## Getting Started